boyarsky/2021-kcdc-java17/README.md

 This repository includes the code samples used in my KCDC Java 17 presentation along with the lab solutions.
 The lab assignment is as follows.

+Note that you are allowed to use Google or the Java 17 JavaDoc for any of these.
+You are not expected to have memorized the methods from the presentation.

 # Module 1

 1. Use a text block to print a tic tac toe grid that looks something like this: